-late 14c., "a feather" (especially a large and conspicuous one), from Old French plume "soft feather, down; feather bed," and directly from Latin pluma "a feather, down; the first beard," from PIE root *pleus- "to pluck; a feather, fleece" (source of Old English fleos "fleece").
-Meaning "a long streamer of smoke, etc." is first attested 1878.
+late 14c., "a feather" (especially a large and conspicuous one), from Old French plume "soft feather, down; feather bed," and directly from Latin pluma "a small soft feather, down; the first beard," from PIE root *pleus- "to pluck; a feather, fleece" (source of Old English fleos "fleece").
+Meaning "a long streamer of smoke, etc." is attested from 1878.

 late 14c., "to pluck, strip," from plume (n.).
 From mid-15c. as "to adorn with plumes."
 Meaning "to dress the feathers" is from 1702.
 Related: Plumed; pluming.